Lesson 2

 • There are various color encodings, based on triplets of scalar quantities: XYZ, HSV, HSL, RGB…

-• Widely used encodings are RGB (monitors) and CYMK (printers)
+• Widely used encodings are RGB (monitors) and CMYK (printers)

 • In this course we will only deal with RGB encoding